duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 4th attempt - yet another revision:
 - Each process sets its flag to indicate its desire to enter its critical section but is prepared to reset the flag to defer to the other process
-- mtuual exclusion is guaranteed under this model
+- mutual exclusion is guaranteed under this model

 ![Alt text](../images/image-92.png)